Black Stone

-The Black Stone (ٱلْحَجَرُ ٱلْأَسْوَد) is a rock set into the eastern corner of the Kaaba, the ancient building in the center of the Masjid al-Haram in Mecca, Saudi Arabia.
+The Black Stone (الحجر الأسود) is a rock set into the eastern corner of the Kaaba, the ancient building in the center of the Masjid al-Haram in Mecca, Saudi Arabia.
 It is revered by most Muslims as an Islamic relic which, according to tradition, dates back to the time of Adam and Eve.

 The stone was venerated at the Kaaba in pre-Islamic Arabia.
+It is sometimes considered a baetyl.
 According to tradition, it was set intact into the Kaaba's wall by Muhammad in 605, five years before his first revelation.
 Since then, it has been broken into fragments and is now encased in a silver frame on the side of the Kaaba.
 Its physical appearance is that of a fragmented, dark rock, polished smooth by the hands of pilgrims.
 It has often been described as a meteorite, but it has never been analysed with modern techniques, so its scientific origins remain the subject of speculation.

 Muslim pilgrims circle the Kaaba as a part of the tawaf ritual during the Hajj and many try to stop to kiss the Black Stone, emulating the kiss that Islamic tradition records that it received from Muhammad.
 While the Black Stone is revered, theologians emphasize that it has no divine significance and that its importance is historical in nature.